 - neurobehavioral deficits (e.g., impulsivity, agitation);

-- perceptual deficits, such as visual field neglect;
+- perceptual deficits (e.g., visual field neglect);

 See ASHA's Practice Portal page on Adult Dysphagia.

 Audiologists are integral to rehabilitation of hearing and balance deficits associated with TBI.
 Treatment for hearing loss includes selection and fitting of amplification devices and training in the use of assistive technologies (e.g., hearing assistive technology [HATS]).

 The treatment goals for balance disorders associated with TBI are (a) to promote the central nervous system's natural compensation processes to reduce or eliminate symptoms, (b) to decrease the individual's sensitivity to symptom-provoking movements, and (c) to reduce the risk of falls.

 Audiologists are also involved in the management of tinnitus associated with TBI.
 Management can include the use of hearing aids, sound masking, counseling, and cognitive-behavioral interventions.

 Treatment for audiology-related symptoms may include counseling about the use of coping and compensatory skills that can minimize the effects of hearing and balance disorders and reduce safety risks.

 See ASHA's Practice Portal pages on Hearing Loss—Beyond Early Childhood, Hearing Aids for Adults, Balance System Disorders, and Tinnitus and Hyperacusis.
 See also ASHA's resources titled Hearing Assistive Technology (HATS) and Audiology Information Series: Hearing Assistive Technology.